 While regular potato soups tend to have an unappetizing mushy texture when frozen and defrosted, blended sweet potato soups are typically free from this phenomenon.
 I have frozen this vegan sweet potato soup several times and it has always defrosted and reheated well.

-To freeze, cool the soup completely, then transfer to freezer containers like these ones (affiliate link).
-Leave about 1/2 to 3/4-inch of room to allow the soup to expand as it freezes.
+To freeze, cool the soup completely, then transfer to freezer containers like these ones.
+Leave about ½ to ¾-inch of room to allow the soup to expand as it freezes.